MIT-Emerging-Talent/ET6-CDSP-group-15-repo/collaboration/meeting_minute/group17-feedback_2025-07-26.md

 - Excellent use of the iceberg model for problem framing and depth.
 - Clean and intuitive README with thoughtful structure and dropdown menus.
 - Good application of research strategy with clear objectives and motivation.
-- Notable effort in handling two distinct datasets under challenging conditions.
+- Notable effort in handling two distinct datasets under challenging conditions

 ---